BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline-configuration.md

 This section contains information on key parameters from the files `parameters.yml`, `constants.yml` from `conf/base/` directory as well as yml files in `conf/base/parameters/` subdirectory, namely  `data_split.yml` file.
 Due to the volume of parameters, we will only include a selection for illustrative purposes.
 These files can be found in `conf/base/` directory.

-### Placement of configuration files
+### Location of Configuration Files

-There are two separate folder placements of yml files, namely in `conf/base/` and `conf/base/parameters`.
-Yml files placed in `conf/base` folder is primarily shared across different Kedro pipeline modules, to facilitate single configuration entrypoint that can be used across the entire pipeline.
-As for yml files in `conf/base/parameters`, they are identified by its module name naming convention (e.g `data_split.yml` in current context) governs the configuration control for a specific pipeline module, so as to facilitate possible experimentations of values.
+There are two separate directories containing .yml files, namely in `conf/base/` and `conf/base/parameters`.
+Those placed in `conf/base` are primarily shared across different Kedro pipelines, to facilitate single configuration entrypoint that can be used across the entire pipeline.
+On the other hand, files located in `conf/base/parameters` are identified by its module name naming convention (e.g. `data_split.yml`) and govern the configuration for a specific pipeline, so as to facilitate experimentation of configuration values.

 ## Key Parameters in `parameters.yml`